 Kimberly J. Richardson

-With a natural talent and passion for acting, award winning actress Kimberly J. Richardson has had opportunities to bring a diverse variety of characters to life.
-Born in a small mid-western town in Indiana, she developed a love for the arts at a young age, and performed in her first of many stage productions when she was 12 years old.
+With a natural talent and passion for acting, award winning actress Kimberly J. Richardson has brought a diverse variety of characters to life.
+She developed a love for the arts at a young age, and performed in her first of many stage productions when she was 12 years old.

 Kimberly's undeniable versatility as an actress is evident in the variety of roles she has so believably portrayed, ranging from a wealthy snob caught in a bank heist, to an endearing homeless woman, from a despicable, uncaring foster mom , to a Red Cross worker in the year 1967, and many other roles in between